jamesmianjia/jamesmianjia.github.io/_pages/projects.md

 Internal Grants
 -----
+1. City University of Hong Kong: Research Enhancement Grant, 05/26–04/27, 64,100 HKD <br> Chinese Healthcare Professionals’ Awareness of and Reception to Evidence-Based Message Design Strategies: The Case of the Extended Parallel Process Model. <br>

-1. University of Exeter-CityUHK Initiator Grant, 12/25–06/26, 4,980 GBP <br> Using Strategic Agency Framing in Risk Communication to Reduce Alcohol Consumption. <br>
+2. University of Exeter-CityUHK Initiator Grant, 12/25–06/26, 4,980 GBP <br> Using Strategic Agency Framing in Risk Communication to Reduce Alcohol Consumption. <br>

-2. CityUHK-University of Exeter Initiator Grant, 05/25–07/25, 51,304 HKD <br> Investigating Language in Health Communication in Hong Kong: The Impact on Alcohol Consumption. <br>
+3. CityUHK-University of Exeter Initiator Grant, 05/25–07/25, 51,304 HKD <br> Investigating Language in Health Communication in Hong Kong: The Impact on Alcohol Consumption. <br>

-3. City University of Hong Kong: Faculty Research Start-Up Grant, 05/24–04/26, 300,000 HKD <br> Persuasive Effects of Norm Presentation Strategies in HPV Vaccination Messages Targeting Parents in Hong Kong. <br>
+4. City University of Hong Kong: Faculty Research Start-Up Grant, 05/24–04/26, 300,000 HKD <br> Persuasive Effects of Norm Presentation Strategies in HPV Vaccination Messages Targeting Parents in Hong Kong. <br>

-4. City University of Hong Kong: Teaching Start-Up Grant, 08/24–01/26, 112,631 HKD <br> ChatGPT-Enriched Learning of Communicative Theories and Practices in the Workplace. <br>
+5. City University of Hong Kong: Teaching Start-Up Grant, 08/24–01/26, 112,631 HKD <br> ChatGPT-Enriched Learning of Communicative Theories and Practices in the Workplace. <br>

 Project Websites
 -----